 Consistent with most communities, the maintenance and repair for sidewalks is the responsibility of the adjacent property owner.
 The City will make repairs when damage has been caused by the roots of City-owned trees in the public right-of-way, defects caused by utility manholes or valves, and any curb ramps.
 Sidewalk inspections can be requested at any time by contacting Parks & Forestry.

 There are many opportunities for beautification throughout the City.
-Funding for installation and future maintenance must be provided through sponsorship/donation.
+Funding for installation and future maintenance may be provided through sponsorship/donation.
 Contact Parks & Forestry for additional details.

 - Fitness Trail-Burbank-NW Kiwanis (PDF 1MB)